LCAS/topological_navigation/topological_simpy/README.md

 Features of this package:
 - Independent of ROS
-- Quick test on a Topo map for multi-robot path planning and  multi-picker task allocating (next target)
+- Quick test on a Topo map for multi-robot path planning and  multi-picker task allocating
 - Works with all topological maps

 Assumptions: